 Why You Should Check Out Nimman

 There’s no doubt about it, Nimman is the place to go for digital nomads.
 Or coffee lovers.
 Or hipsters.
 Or professionals.
-Or anyone that just wants to walk out of there front door and have it all within a short walk.
+Or anyone that just wants to walk out of their front door and have it all within a short walk.

 Nimmanhiemin road itself has some traffic congestion, yes, but it’s only a problem if you have a car or if you live right on Nimman road.
 Once you’re away from the street you’re in a relatively quiet oasis, surrounded by lunch options.